JeremyMColegrove/ApollonianFractal/README.md

 # How to compile and run
     1) Navigate to the directory where you have the .java files in the cmd
-    2) type 'javac FractalDrawer.java Canvas.java Circle.java Rectangle.java Triangle.java Solver.java Complex.java'
+    2) type 'javac FractalDrawer.java Canvas.java Circle.java Solver.java Complex.java'
     3) to run type 'java FractalDrawer'

 These are the prompts the user has to enter: